-Review of the Ranzan Valley Barbecue Area on the Tsuki River
+Review of the Ranzan Valley Country BBQ Area on the Tsuki River

-Ranzan Valley barbecue area is a popular riverside day camp destination in the scenic area of the rural Hiki District, Saitama.
+Ranzan Valley barbecue area is a popular riverside day camp destination in the scenic area of the countryside in Hiki District, Saitama.
 It is commutable from Tokyo and attracts day trippers from around the Kanto plain.

 However, in my humble opinion, it is not the best barbecue site in the area.
 It is convenient because it has more facilities, more shaded areas and is more scenic than a lot of the other riverside barbecue areas in the Hiki District.
 They also have a nice barbecue rental area, off the stone beach in a designated area, where you can stone grill under a shaded area.